endoflife-date/endoflife.date/tools/kubernetes.md

 See the [Release Versioning](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/release/versioning.md#kubernetes-release-versioning) page to determine what counts as a major/minor/patch release.

 Applicable fixes, including security fixes, may be backported to those three release branches, depending on severity and feasibility.
 Patch releases are cut from those branches at a regular cadence, plus additional urgent releases, when required.
 The [Release Managers group](https://git.k8s.io/sig-release/release-managers.md) owns this decision.
-For more information, see [the patch release](https://github.com/kubernetes/sig-release/blob/master/releases/patch-releases.md) page.
+For more information, see [the patch release](https://github.com/kubernetes/sig-release/blob/master/releases/patch-releases.md) page, which also lists expected release dates for future releases, along with exact EoL dates for all active branches.

 Since Kubernetes has a client-server architecture, there is a [supported version skew](https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-version-skew) between the client/server, which also determines the [supported component upgrade order](https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-component-upgrade-order).